 The intervention model selected by Dallas County Juvenile Charter School's (DCJJCS) Texas Title I Priority Schools (TTIPS) Decision-Making Team is the TRANSFORMATION MODEL.
-This Decision-Making Team was carefully chosen so that it would be the force creating and facilitating decisions related to the implementation of the grant requirements.
+This Decision-Making Team was carefully chosen so that it would be a second s that it would be the force creating and facilitating decisions related to the implementation of the grant requirements.
 These groups of stake holders analyzed available data of the campuses in the Tier I and Tier III category and facilitated the development of the application.
-In order to get a solid cross-section of the community, the Decision Making Team consists of district administrators, campus administrators, teachers, school board member, student, and a member of a community organization.
-This Decision-Making Team will be a perpetual committee responsible for supporting the TTIPS grant objectives and will function as a separate level of accountability vehicle for the District.
+In order to get a solid cross-section of the community, the Decision Making Team consists of district. of district administrators, campus administrators, teachers, school board member, student, and a member of a community organization.
+This Decision-Making Team will be a perpetual committee responsible for supporting the TTIPS grant objectives. objectives and will function as a separate level of accountability vehicle for the District.
 The process that the LEA and the campus followed to select this model was one of great care so that the targeted campus and targeted groups, be fully impacted.

 The identified needs at DCJJCS have traditionally impacted the foundation areas of mathematics, reading and science, especially the Hispanic LEP and Economically Disadvantaged subgroups.
-In reviewing the "Best Fit Model for School" document the Decision Making Committee analyzed the performance of subgroups experiencing low performance and the findings confirm that in Mathematics and Science the apparent need is inclusive of all subgroups impacted in the accreditation process.
+As an example of this need, the math scores at this came this campus have ranged from the mid twenty percent passing rate in 2009 leading to a small district analysis for Adequate Yearly De-Yearly Progress purposes.
+Although small gains have been reflected in the past, these have been insufficient to meet AYP's "Safe-Harbor," therefore the need when compared to surrounding school districts, leaves much room for growth and consequently, the need to request these funds.
+In reviewing the "Best Fit Model for School" document the Decision Making Committee Committee analyzed the performance of subgroups experiencing low performance and the findings confirm that in Mathematics and Science the apparent need is inclusive of all subgroups impacted in the accreditation process.